The Sphere Packing Bound via Augustin's Method: Introduction

 There are other partial results \cite{comoN10,palaiyanurS10,palaiyanurthesis} establishing the SPB for certain families of codes ---rather than all codes--- on the DSPCs with feedback.

-Augustin presented a proof sketch establishing the SPB for codes on arbitrary DSPCs with feedback, \cite[Thm.
+Augustin presented a proof sketch establishing the SPB for codes on arbitrary DSPCs with feedback in \cite[Thm.
 41.7]{augustin78}.
-A complete proof following Augustin's sketch can be found in \cite{nakiboglu18E}.
+A complete proof following Augustin's sketch can be found in \cite{nakiboglu19E}.
+One of our main contributions is the new derivation of the SPB for codes on DSPCs with feedback.
+Furthermore, our result holds for non-stationary and non-periodic DPCs with feedback under an appropriate stationarity hypothesis, see Assumption \ref{assumption:astationary} and Theorem \ref{thm:fDPCexponent}.

 Few years after Augustin's manuscript \cite{augustin78}, Sheverdyaev suggested another proof in \cite{sheverdyaev82}.
 Sheverdyaev's proof, however, is supported rather weakly at certain critical points.
 Palaiyanur's thesis \cite[A7]{palaiyanurthesis} includes an in depth discussion of the subtleties of \cite{sheverdyaev82}.
-One of our main contributions is the new derivation of the SPB for codes on DSPCs with feedback.
-Furthermore, our result holds for non-stationary non-periodic DPCs with feedback under appropriate stationarity hypothesis, see Assumption \ref{assumption:astationary} and Theorem \ref{thm:fDPCexponent}.

-\begin{remark} Sheverdyaev has two major results about DSPCs with feedback in \cite{sheverdyaev82}.
-Our reservations are about the result for the rates less than the order one \renyi capacity.
-Sheverdyaev proves his result for the rates greater than the order one \renyi capacity satisfactorily and demonstrates that exponential decay rate of the correct decoding for rates above capacity is not changed with the availability of the feedback.
+It is worth mentioning that Sheverdyaev has two major claims about DSPCs with feedback in \cite{sheverdyaev82}.
+Our reservations are for the claim about the SPB.
+Sheverdyaev proves the claim about the strong converse satisfactorily and demonstrates that the exponential decay rate of the probability of successful transmission is not changed with the availability of the feedback, for rates above capacity.
 Earlier that year, \csiszar and \korner published \cite{csiszarK82}, which establishes the same result.
 The result in question was also reported by Augustin in \cite[Thm.
-41.3]{augustin78}, as pointed out \csiszar and \korner in \cite{csiszarK82}. \end{remark}
+41.3]{augustin78}, as \csiszar and \korner pointed out in \cite{csiszarK82}.

 In the rest of this section, we describe our notation, model, and contributions.
 In \S\ref{sec:notation}, we describe the notion we use throughout the article.
 In \S\ref{sec:model}, we define the channel coding problem, product channels, stationarity, memorylessness, and product channels with feedback.
 In \S\ref{sec:contributions}, we provide an overview of the article and our main contributions.